-On the 75th anniversary of the outbreak of the Warsaw Uprising of 1944 against Poland’s Nazi German occupiers, Prime Minister Mateusz Morawiecki paid tribute to the insurgents during commemorative ceremonies held in Warsaw on Thursday.
+On the 76th anniversary of the outbreak of the 1944 Warsaw Uprising against Poland’s Nazi German occupiers, Prime Minister Mateusz Morawiecki paid tribute to the insurgents during commemorative ceremonies held at the Warsaw Rising Museum on Saturday.

-Earlier, the prime minister laid flowers at a bell commemorating the uprising's commander, Gen. Antoni Chrusciel, nom-de-guerre Monter, and at a plaque devoted to Poland's late President Lech Kaczynski, both sites located at the Warsaw Uprising Museum.
+The prime minister laid flowers at a bell commemorating the uprising's commander, Gen. Antoni Chruściel, nom-de-guerre Monter, and at a plaque devoted to Poland's late President Lech Kaczynski, both sites located at the museum.